-Daniel Coté is junior majoring in English: creative writing.
+Daniel Coté is a junior majoring in English: Creative Writing.
 Coté debated for Silverado High School.
 There he won first place at the 2004 Clark County Debate Tournament in the policy division.
 Nearly 10 years later, he rejoined the world of debate by becoming a member of the UNLV Debate Team.
 At his first tournament in nearly a decade, he and his partner won the novice breakout at the 2013 Las Vegas Classic at UNLV, and he was the second-place individual speaker in the novice division.
 Coté hopes to meet and befriend new and interesting people in the debate community and to become more politically aware and engaged.
 He has a love of reading, writing, discourse, and debate, and he hopes to one day travel the world teaching English as a second language to students all across the globe.

-Matthew Jallits is a junior majoring in political science.
+Matthew Jallits is a junior majoring in Political Science.
 He debated for Puyallup High School in Washington for three years before coming to UNLV.
 Jallits qualified for the 2012-13 National Debate Tournament as a sophomore, and he has been in elimination rounds of many tournaments, including Idaho State University, UNLV, University of California, Berkeley, and Gonzaga University.

-Trimaan Malik is a freshman majoring in physics.
+Trimaan Malik is a freshman majoring in Physics.
 Throughout his four years in forensics at Advanced Technologies Academy in Las Vegas, he qualified for the NFL National Tournament in Congress Debate 2012 and 2013.
 Malik hopes his participation in college debate will polish his persuasive and argumentative skills for a career in the space industry.

-Christian Ogata is a freshman majoring in political science.
-He debated for three years at Centennial High School in Boise, Idaho, and won numerous awards during his career there.
+Christian Ogata is a sophomore majoring in Political Science.
+He debated for three years at Centennial High School in Boise, ID, and won numerous awards during his career there.
 Ogata advanced to the elimination rounds at multiple TOC bid tournaments and received speaker awards at national tournaments like Gonzaga University and the NFL Nationals Tournament (12th speaker).
-He and partner were also the first seed at the Idaho State Championship Tournament his senior year.
-At his first tournament of the 2013 competitive season (Cal State University, Northridge), he won the 3rd Speaker award, and he and his partner advanced to the tournament’s final round.
+During his first year at UNLV, he and his partner advanced to the final round of the Cal State University, Northridge tournament where he also received the 3rd Speaker Award.

 Jacob "Jake" Thompson

 Jacob Thompson debated at Wayne State University (B.A., 1999), where he learned the value of a great coaching staff, a personal dedication to hard work, and the transformative power of practice.
 While debating for Wayne State, Thompson competed in the elimination rounds of the NDT and several major national tournaments.
 After debating at Wayne State, he worked for five years as an assistant debate coach at the University of Kansas, where he also completed his M.A. and Ph.D.
 (2006).
-Working at Kansas reinforced his lessons from Wayne State but also gave him unique insight into argument and coaching strategy.
+Working at Kansas reinforced his lessons from Wayne State, but also gave him unique insight into argument and coaching strategy.
 Thompson then worked for three years as the director of forensics at the University of Northern Iowa (UNI).
-In 2005, he coached the UNI debate team to be ranked as the "Most Improved University Debate Team in America."
+In 2005, he coached the UNI debate team to be ranked as the "Most Improved University Debate Team in America".

 Thompson took the position as the director of debate at UNLV in 2007, and thanks to the generous support of Dr. and Mrs. Berman, he was essentially able to create the Sanford I. Berman Debate Forum from the ground up.
 In his short time at UNLV, the team has had amazing successes.
 Thompson predicts even greater success for our program in the future and has been focusing on fundraising and recruiting, which will allow the team to bring some of the best and brightest debaters to compete for UNLV's program.
 The UNLV Debate Program is quickly becoming one of the best in the nation.
-Our ultimate goal is to be consistently ranked as one of the top-10 debate programs in America and to win a national championship (or several of them).
+Their ultimate goal is to be consistently ranked as one of the top-10 debate programs in America and to win a national championship (or several of them).